Charlie Stobo

-Charlie Stobo (born 8 March 1995) is an Australian cricketer who has represented New South Wales and Western Australia at domestic cricket level.
+Charles Henry Stobo (born 8 March 1995) is an Australian cricketer who has represented New South Wales and Western Australia at domestic cricket level.
 He is the son of former cricketer Richard Stobo.

 Domestic career

 Stobo made his first-class debut for New South Wales in the 2016–17 Sheffield Shield season on 5 December 2016.
 He made his List A debut for Cricket Australia XI in the 2017–18 JLT One-Day Cup on 10 October 2017 against Victoria, bowling 7 overs and conceding 57 runs in a big loss.
 He took his first career List A wicket in his second match, against Tasmania when he got opener Ben McDermott out for 27.

 In 2020 he moved to Western Australia, and after strong performances in Western Australia Premier Cricket, Stobo was called into the Western Australia squad for the 2020–21 Marsh One-Day Cup and established himself in both of WA's One-Day and Sheffield Shield teams over the next few years.

 In 2025 Stobo returned to NSW.